stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 Docker development environments usually ship with a lot of useful scripts.
-``ceph-dev-docker`` for instance contains a file called `start-ceph.sh`, which cleans up log files, always starts a Rados Gateway service, sets some Ceph Dashboard configuration options and automatically runs a frontend proxy, all before or after starting up your vstart cluster.
+``ceph-dev-docker`` for instance contains a file called `start-ceph.sh`, which cleans up log files, always starts a Rados Gateway service, sets some Stone Dashboard configuration options and automatically runs a frontend proxy, all before or after starting up your vstart cluster.

 Instructions on how to use those environments are contained in their